What You Need to Know About Metal-Refining Furnace Operator or Tender

 - Prepare material to load into furnaces, including cleaning, crushing, or applying chemicals, by using crushing machines, shovels, rakes, or sprayers.

-Things a Metal-Refining Furnace Operator or Tender Should Know How to Do
+What a Metal-Refining Furnace Operator or Tender Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.